 Does Ginsburg plan to stay on the Court until a Democratic president can appoint her successor?

-Anyone who sees her workout plan in the documentary RBG would struggle to argue that she is going to stay.
+Anyone who sees her workout plan in the documentary RBG would struggle to argue that she isn’t going to stay.

 “RBG,” a documentary